donnyyou/torchx/README.md

 # TorchX
-TorchX: A PyTorch Extension Library.
+TorchX: A PyTorch Extension Library for More Efficient Deep Learning.

 ```
 @misc{torchx,